Talk is cheap, show me the code

 A classic book on startup circles about entrepreneurism and building your own business.
 Did not hit a home run with me and the tactics recommended in the book were at times a bit out of my reach.
 Could be that the timing wasn’t correct for me to read this title but in the end I did not get much out of it.
 I still believe this is a recommendable book to people in the process of spinning up a business.

 While spiraling down into functional programming more and more I, like many others, stumbled upon categroy theory.
 Looking for a good explanation what does it actually mean has been tough but so far the closest I have gotten to understand is due to Bartosz Milewski and his book and videos.
-Excellent quality so far and explains things very well.
-Still some work to do on this category, both for me as well as the book.
-No rating since book is still unfinished.
+Excellent quality, explains things very well.
+The topic is very difficult but Milewski is able to shed some light into the mathematical world and theories behind functional programming patterns.

 This book is probably one of my all time favourites.
 The information within these covers is invaluable to all developers.
 The book explains why code quality is important and the notion of software craftsmanship, being proud of your creations and the ideas of code smells.
 Even though the book was written using Java in code examples the meaning of it goes well beyond that.
 All the essential structures of good looking code that is easy pleasant to work with is touched in the book.
 This one is probably the one I would recommend the most to developers jumping into the industry and I definitely have hoped many times that my coworkers would own a copy of this.
 Classic.